nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 2b.
 SellSavvy detects that the new customer has tags with similar names.
   * 2b1.
-SellSavvy gives a warning that there are similar tags in the new customer.
+SellSavvy gives a warning that there are similar tags on the new customer.

   Use case resumes from step 3.